SonyaJane/mobility-mapper-frontend/README.md

     Bootstrap’s compiled CSS and JS was included via CDN by placing the jsdeliver `link` tag in the `<head>` for the CSS, and the `<script>` tag for the JavaScript bundle before the closing `<body>` tag.

 * [Bootstrap Icons](https://icons.getbootstrap.com/) were imported into the style.css file and used in both pages to create a better visual experience for UX purposes.

+* [Leaflet]() Leaflet is a lightweight, open-source JavaScript library for interactive maps, with a user-friendly API, and mobile optimisation.

 * [GIMP](https://www.gimp.org/) (GNU Image Manipulation Program) was used to:
     - reduce the file size of the images for the website;